 What is Bactericide?

 It’s not only animals that get bacterial problems.
-Plants can suffer from these tiny organisms, too.
+Plants can suffer from these tiny organisms too.
 There are beneficial bacteria that naturally occur and do things like break down organic matter and facilitate nutrient and moisture uptake.
-But just as you must take the good with the bad, there are also destructive bacteria.
+Just as you must take the good with the bad though, there are also destructive bacteria.
 Applying bactericide is often the necessary way to combat these villains of the garden.

 Bacteria can move quickly from plant to plant, especially in crop situations.
 Their effects vary but may be illustrated by cankers, wilt, foliar spots, and other symptoms.
 Applying bactericide at the first sign of disease can help reduce the spread.
 They are far more effective than the old method of just using antibiotics.

 If you suspect a bacterial infection in your plants, it is important to completely go over your chosen bactericide information to determine when and how to apply the product.
 In a perfect world, application should occur prior to infection.
 This is usually early in the growing season.

 The products are not very effective when plants are dormant because they need to travel into the vascular system of the plant to work.
 Dormant plants are essentially sluggish and translocation of the bactericides are not efficient.